 3. Hiking shoes

 These boots are intended for short hiking trips or ultralight backpacking.
 They incorporate flexible midsoles and are low-cut.

 Now that you are familiar with types of hiking boots, here is a breakdown of crucial attributes to consider when choosing a pair of hiking boots:

 The most crucial aspect of any hiking boot is protection.
 This is due to the unforgiving outdoor terrain characterized by cold, wet, and rough surfaces.
 You need a pair that will prevent injuries and keep your feet dry.
 Nonetheless, most protective boots are made from sturdy material.
 Other things to look out for are toe caps.
-Heavier hiking boots have also proven to be more effective at feet protection.
+Heavier hiking boots have also proven to be more effective at foot protection.

 Another important aspect that you have to keep in mind is traction.
 You are likely to interact with a muddy or wet surface while outdoors.
 Such surfaces increase your chances of slipping and falling.
 That is why you need hiking boots with top-class traction.
 It offers resistance to spillage.
 Outsole design, midsole stability, and tread pattern determine traction.
 Outsoles incorporating carbon or blown rubber are robust hence they provide better traction.

 The functionality and performance of your hiking boots are negatively affected if they fail to fit properly.
 In addition to that, the fit has a direct impact on comfort.
 Remember that feet volume, girth; width, and length vary all through the day.
 This should be put into consideration before ascertaining the right fit.
 Shoes that fit well provide more support and stability.
 They are also better at shock absorption.